rvirani1/hydrovisor/README.md

 ## Privacy
 - Processing happens locally in your browser
-- No raw video is stored; object detections use Roboflow’s API
+- No raw video is stored; object detections use Roboflow's API
-- Hydration events are stored locally and can be reset from the UI
+- Hydration events and settings are stored locally and can be reset from the UI
+- Model selection persists locally across sessions

 ## Contributing
 We welcome contributions!
 Please follow these guidelines to keep things smooth.